Make Your Ears Awesome

 This allows you to put in a lot of focused practice in a short amount of time, without having to look for good songs to transcribe and hunting down correct tabs to check your answer.

 But above all, it's a lot of fun.
 Here's what some guitarists like you who tried a preview of the course said:

 "I enjoyed it very much.
 Having the guide to which strings to play is helpful without giving too much away.
 I also like using the complete song to learn from, as opposed to a track with just the guitar part like I've seen elsewhere."

 "I really enjoyed the course / game you have made.
 It made it a lot more fun to transcribe songs and I really like that you could check your tabs without getting the answer right away.
 I think that’s the problem when you do normal ear training: you have to check the tabs online, and after that you know the answers.
 But with your course you have a second chance."

 As a StringKick All Access member, you can get instant access to the full course.
-If you don't like it for any reason (ugly font choice / you realise playing guitar sucks / because the sky is blue) you can always get a refund within 60 days.
+If you don't like it for any reason (ugly font choice / you realise playing guitar sucks / because the sky is blue) you can always get a full refund within 60 days.